 U.K.SINHA –> on P-notes

-- Sebi has progressively tightened rules governing participatory notes (PN) and is aware of the identity of their owners, the market regulator’s chairman UK Sinha has said.
+- Sebi has progressively tightened rules governing participatory notes (PN) and is aware of the identity of their owners, the market regulator’s former chairman UK Sinha has said.

 - Sinha pointed out that both issuers and buyers of PNs have to be from countries compliant with regulations of the financial action task force (FATF).
 FATF is an inter-governmental body tasked with curbing illicit finance at a global level.